rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 #### The `or` method

-The `or()` method of `Optional` class in Java is used to get this Optional instance if any value is present.
-If there is no value present in this Optional instance, then this method returns an Optional instance with the value generated from the specified supplier.
+The `or()` method of `Optional` class in Java is used to get this `Optional` instance if any value is present.
+If there is no value present in this `Optional` instance, then this method returns an `Optional` instance with the value generated from the specified supplier.

 Syntax: `public Optional<T> or(Supplier<T> supplier)`

-This method accepts supplier as a parameter of type T to generate an Optional instance with the value generated from the specified supplier.
-This method returns this Optional instance, if any value is present.
-If there is no value present in this Optional instance, then this method returns an Optional instance with the value generated from the specified supplier.
+This method accepts a `Supplier` as a parameter of type `T` to generate an `Optional` instance with the value generated from the specified `Supplier`.
+This method returns this `Optional` instance, if any value is present.
+If there is no value present in this `Optional` instance, then this method returns an `Optional` instance with the value generated from the specified `Supplier`.

 ````
 // create a Optional